ephraaimwong/fileTT/readme.md

 ```
 Which tests for identical keys.
 We will cover what and how HKDF is made later.

-If we wanted to settle not having to establish SPAKE2_A, we can implement ``SPAKE2_Symmetric``, which removes the issue of agreeing beforehand which roles both users will play.
-This is played out like so:
+Additionally we wan to settle not having to establish who is SPAKE2_A, so we implement ``SPAKE2_Symmetric``, which removes the issue of agreeing beforehand which roles both users will play.
+This plays out to something like such:
 ```python
 s1 = SPAKE2_Symmetric(agreed_password) # Create password
 outmsg1 = s1.start() #create msg